TheRealKasumi/NikoLight/documentation/build.md

 3. Continue by inserting the capacitor into `C1`.
    Here it's important to check the polarity as well.
    Otherwise the capacitor might explode.
-   You definitely don't want this to happen to protect your eyes and ears.
+   You definitely don't want this to happen.
-   If it's inserted correctly, cut its legs as short as possible on the backside.
+   If it's inserted correctly, cut its legs as short as possible on the underside.
    Use some solder to connect it properly.

 4. Next is the `LM2596`, right next the inductor.
-   Obviously polarity matters again.
+   Here polarity matters yet again.
    Make sure to have the metal part pointing to the right/ESP32/SD/MPU6050.
    It's also marked on the PCB.
    Push all 5 legs through the holes and cut them as short as possible on the backside.